 Spin the blood samples at 2,000 x g for 10 minutes in a microcentrifuge [1].
 Transfer the supernatant, including the floating fat layer, to a PCR tube for storage [2].
 The supernatant can be stored at –20 degrees Celsius for several weeks until analysis [3].

 Talent putting the blood in the centrifuge and closing the lid.
+[Talent spike in some intralipid into serum samples to show the lipid layer after centrifugation. – not shown on camera!]

 Talent transferring supernatant into a PCR tube.

-Talent storing the supernatant in the freezer.

 After the last blood collection, stop the bleeding using septic powders [1], refill the feed in the cage, and make sure the mice show no signs of extreme stress [2].
 Load 2 microliters of triglyceride standard and collected supernatants into a 96-well plate [3].

 Use 2.3.1.